-Try a range of flavour combinations and dressings to liven up this classic side dish whether you're having a barbecue, buffet, picnic, or simply feeding the family.
+Try a range of flavour combinations and dressings to liven up this classic side dish.
+Lean how to make perfect potato salad for barbecues, buffets or picnics

 With summer comes picnic and barbecue season, and with both of those comes potato salad.
 It can be salad tongs at dawn when deciding how to put together this simple dish – who knew potatoes and dressing could cause so much contention?
 Our cookery team weigh up the options and give their tips for creating some super tasty variations on this classic side.